qiwihui/qiwihui/_posts/2015-06-10-dockerize-scrapy-mongodb-and-python.md

 ---
 layout: post
-title: Dockerize Scrapy based on MongoDB
+title: Dockerizing Scrapy based on MongoDB
 description: Make an dockerfile that create an image with Scrapy, MongoDB based on Python2
 category: ProgrammingThinking
 tags: scrapy, mongo, docker, dockerfile